remowxdx/AoC-2022/README.md

 Solved part 1, and much later part 2.
 Ha(r)d to understand the difference between step for falling rock and step for pushing rock...

+# Day 18

+Easily solved part 1.
+Took hours ot solve part 2 with many errors and rewrites... at the end it was a mistake in finding the bounding of the lava block (I took the max of the smaller bounding instead of the bigger).